OpenBfS/UncertRadio/README.md

 ### Requirements for Linux

-Please make sure you have installed the following tools:
+Please make sure you have installed the following tools including the development files:

 - git
 - cmake
-- gfortran (and gcc)
+- gfortran (and corresponding gcc-toolchain)
-- gsl and fgsl (you might need to compile and install it yourself)
+- gsl and fgsl (get it here: https://github.com/reinh-bader/fgsl/)
 - gtk3
-- plplot (without fortran bindings)
+- plplot (fortran bindings are installed by UncertRadio)

 Most of these tools are available via the package manager of common Linux distributions.

 We were able to successfully compile UncertRadio using the following distributions:
  - Arch linux
- - Debian 12
+ - Debian 12 (build-essentials, gfortran, git, libgtk-3-dev, libgsl-dev, libplplot-dev)
  - Fedora 39